Nová Včelnice: Transport

-The I/34 road (part of the European route E551, the section from Jindřichův Hradec to Pelhřimov) passes next to the town.
+The I/34 road (part of the European route E551, the section from Jindřichův Hradec to Pelhřimov) runs next to the town.

-Kamenice nad Lipou is located on a narrow-gauge railway leading from Jindřichův Hradec to Obrataň.
-It is operated by Jindřichohradecké místní dráhy company.
+Nová Včelnice is located on the Jindřichův Hradec narrow-gauge railway, leading from Jindřichův Hradec to Obrataň.
 It serves mostly as a tourist attraction.

 Sights

 The Nová Včelnice Castle was originally a medieval fortress, first mentioned in 1454.
 It was rebuilt into a Renaissance castle at the end of the 16th century.
 In 1693–1709, it was extended and rebuilt in the Baroque style.
 Today it is privately owned and inaccessible.

 A notable landmark of the town is the Church of the Assumption of the Virgin Mary, dating from 1786.

 In Nová Včelnice is a Jewish cemetery, founded in 1800.
 It was used until World War II.
 It consists of about 120 preserved tombstones on an area of 865 m2.